designedmind/2017/CFP.md

 ostensibly private mental life - is a collection of specific psychological mechanisms.

-The aim of this symposium is to gather researchers who agree that it is _these behaviours_ that are the proper target, or explanandum, of a science of consciousness.
-What we intuit as a "private realm" is a functional mechanism operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
+A working assumption of the symposium is that it is _these behaviours_ that are the proper target, or explanandum, of a science of consciousness.
+What we intuit as a "private realm" is a functional mechanism operating in the public
+world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
 By representing not only the world and its affordances for action, but also _ourselves_ as embodied agents in the world, and ultimately ourselves _as representers_, the evolving brain converged on the _self_ as the solution to a control problem.
 We cannot easily appreciate the world-model as a model, because "we" only exist in virtue of the model, as its central feature.

-THEMES AND TOPICS
+POSSIBLE THEMES AND TOPICS

 Above, we contrasted two methodological starting points. _Phenomenology-first_ takes the &ldquo;further fact&rdquo; intuition at face value, treating